SCAlabUnical/TWIN-OPS/configs/README.md

-This folder contains YAML configuration files
+This folder contains the /experiments subfolder with the YAML configuration files